Administration manager jailed six weeks for maid abuse

 As a result, the maid suffered pain on her back for about three days.

-She was in the kitchen 10 days later when Toh threw three books at her.
+Ten days later, Ms Tri was in the kitchen when Toh threw three books at her because the maid had not recorded the accused's instructions in English.

-The DPP told District Judge Shaiffudin Saruwan: "This was because Tuti had not recorded the accused's instructions in English as instructed by the accused for Tuti to practise her English due to her poor command of the language.

 Ms Tri lodged a police report later that day and was taken to Changi General Hospital, where she was found with bruises on her face and left thigh.